tiacsys/bridle/doc/bridle/app_boards.rst

 ===============================

 The following shields are defined in the :file:`bridle/boards/shields/` folder.
+Also see the :ref:`boards-shields` section in this documentation.

 +------------------------------------------+-------------------------------------+----------------------------------------+
 | Hardware platform                        | Shield name                         | Build target                           |